Outset Medical (NASDAQ:OM) Issues FY 2021 Earnings Guidance

 Outset Medical (NASDAQ:OM) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $92 million-$97 million, compared to the consensus revenue estimate of $92.56 million.

-Outset Medical (NASDAQ:OM) last issued its quarterly earnings results on Wednesday, May 5th.
-The company reported ($0.70) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.86) by $0.16.
-Equities research analysts predict that Outset Medical will post -3.26 earnings per share for the current fiscal year.
+Outset Medical (NASDAQ:OM) last announced its quarterly earnings data on Wednesday, May 5th.
+The company reported ($0.70) EPS for the quarter, beating analysts’ consensus estimates of ($0.86) by $0.16.
+As a group, analysts expect that Outset Medical will post -3.26 EPS for the current year.

-In related news, CEO Leslie Trigg sold 57,500 shares of the stock in a transaction dated Thursday, April 1st.
-The shares were sold at an average price of $55.39, for a total value of $3,184,925.00.
-Following the completion of the transaction, the chief executive officer now owns 274,424 shares of the company’s stock, valued at approximately $15,200,345.36.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, General Counsel John L. Brottem sold 3,500 shares of Outset Medical stock in a transaction dated Monday, May 17th.
-The stock was sold at an average price of $42.34, for a total value of $148,190.00.
-Following the completion of the transaction, the general counsel now owns 18,172 shares of the company’s stock, valued at approximately $769,402.48.
+In related news, Director D Keith Grossman sold 2,592 shares of Outset Medical stock in a transaction dated Thursday, April 1st.
+The stock was sold at an average price of $55.06, for a total transaction of $142,715.52.
+Following the sale, the director now directly owns 2,592 shares of the company’s stock, valued at $142,715.52.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, General Counsel John L. Brottem sold 3,500 shares of Outset Medical stock in a transaction dated Thursday, March 18th.
+The stock was sold at an average price of $47.71, for a total value of $166,985.00.
+Following the sale, the general counsel now directly owns 18,172 shares in the company, valued at $866,986.12.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 4,044,861 shares of company stock valued at $206,220,472 in the last 90 days.
+Over the last ninety days, insiders sold 4,044,861 shares of company stock worth $206,220,472.

 Outset Medical, Inc, a medical technology company, develops a hemodialysis system for dialysis.
 It offers Tablo Hemodialysis System, which comprises of a compact console with integrated water purification, on-demand dialysate production, and software and connectivity capabilities for dialysis care in acute and home settings.